leonardo-simeone/online-gaming-club/README.md

 });
 ```

 * The fifth and last issue I fixed, was the fact that the form submit and reset inputs were not working.
 I realized after looking for information on Slack, that I had put the three groups of checkboxes plus the First Name, Last Name and Email group in four different form elements.
-To resolve this issue I changed the form elements for divs and enclosed all groups in the one form.
+To resolve this issue, I changed the form elements for divs and enclosed all groups in the one form.

 ![Form Fix](documentation/form-fix.png)

 ### Form Data Verification

 * In order to make the website more user friendly, I created a thanks page to which the user is brought once the form has been filled out and submitted.
-From this page the user can wait to be redirected to the home page or navigate to a preffered page manually.
+From this page the user can wait to be redirected to the home page or navigate to a preferred page manually.
 * Based on the fact that this a front-end only type of website, the information is not being processed in any shape or form however, I wanted to test that before the thanks page implementation, the form was working correctly by sending the data to the Code Institute form dump site utilizing the post method.